 What are the symptoms of ibuprofen toxicity in dogs?

-If a dog has ingested ibuprofen, speed is of the essence.
-The symptoms can vary depending on the amount eaten and the size of the dog, but they typically progress from gastrointestinal irritation to organ failure.
-In my clinical experience, owners often miss the early signs, mistaking them for a simple upset tummy.
+If a dog has ingested ibuprofen, speed is critical.
+The symptoms can vary depending on the amount eaten and the size of the dog, but they often progress from gastrointestinal irritation to organ damage.
+In my clinical experience, owners sometimes miss the early signs, mistaking them for a simple upset tummy.

 Common signs include:

-- Vomiting: Often containing fresh blood or looking like coffee grounds (digested blood).
+- Vomiting: Sometimes containing fresh blood or looking like coffee grounds.

 - Abdominal pain: The dog may be hunched over or reluctant to be touched.

-- Loss of appetite: Refusing food is a key indicator of gastric distress.
+- Loss of appetite: Refusing food is a common sign of gastric upset.

-- Increased thirst and urination: Early signs of kidney stress.
+- Increased thirst and urination: Possible early signs of kidney stress.

-- Pale gums: Indicates anaemia from blood loss.
+- Pale gums: This may indicate blood loss.

-If you notice changes in your dog's stools or vomiting, it is vital to check if any medication is missing.
-The severity of these symptoms correlates with the dosage; however, sensitive dogs can react badly to very small amounts.
+If you notice changes in your dog's stools or vomiting, it is worth checking whether any medication is missing.
+Severity varies with dose, but some dogs can react badly to surprisingly small amounts.

-Key Takeaway: Watch for vomiting blood, black tarry stools, and abdominal pain as primary signs of ibuprofen poisoning.
+Key Takeaway: Watch for vomiting, black tarry stools, and abdominal pain as important signs of ibuprofen poisoning.

 Vet's Insight: A narrow escape with a Labrador

-"I recently treated a lovely Labrador named Barnaby who had managed to chew through a foil packet of Neurofen left in a handbag.
+"I recently treated a lovely Labrador named Barnaby who had managed to chew through a foil packet of Nurofen left in a handbag.
 His owner found him drooling and looking nauseous.
-Because she rushed him to my clinic within 30 minutes, we were able to induce vomiting and administer activated charcoal to absorb the remaining toxins.
+Because she rushed him to my clinic within 30 minutes, we were able to induce vomiting and administer activated charcoal to absorb the remaining toxin.
 We monitored his kidney values for 48 hours, and thankfully, he made a full recovery.
-Had she waited for symptoms to worsen, Barnaby likely would have suffered permanent kidney damage.
-It highlights why immediate action is critical." - Dr Rebecca Massie MRCVS
+Had she waited for symptoms to worsen, Barnaby could have suffered permanent kidney damage.
+It highlights why immediate action is so important." - Dr Rebecca Massie MRCVS

 How do vets treat ibuprofen poisoning?

-When a case of ibuprofen toxicity arrives at my clinic, our primary goal is decontamination and organ support.
-There is no specific antidote for ibuprofen, so treatment is supportive and aggressive.
-This is why prevention is so much better than a cure.
+When a case of ibuprofen toxicity arrives at my clinic, our main goal is decontamination and organ support.
+There is no specific antidote for ibuprofen, so treatment is supportive and often aggressive.
+This is why prevention is so much better than cure.

 Our treatment protocol usually involves:

-- Gastroprotectants: We administer medications to protect the stomach lining and reduce acid production to prevent ulcers.
+- Gastroprotectants: We use medications to protect the stomach lining and reduce acid production.

-- Monitoring: Frequent blood tests to check kidney parameters and red blood cell counts.
+- Monitoring: Frequent blood tests to check kidney parameters and red blood cell levels.

 Key Takeaway: Treatment involves rapid decontamination, IV fluids, and stomach protection; there is no direct antidote.